 Note.
-The ancient Greeks essentially knew integral calculus - they could do this, and harder similar calculations [volume of a sphere $V=\frac{4}{3}\pi r^3$; surface area of a sphere $S=4\pi r^2 dr$, etc.; note dV=Sdr].
+The ancient Greeks essentially knew integral calculus - they could do this, and harder similar calculations [volume and surface area of a sphere].

 What the ancient Greeks did not have is differential calculus [which we all learned first!]
 Had they had this, they would have had the idea of velocity, and differentiating again, acceleration.
-With this, they might well have got Newton's Law of Motion, Force = mass × acceleration.
+With this, they might well have got Newton's Law of Motion, Force = mass \times acceleration.
 This triggered the Scientific Revolution.
-Had this happened in antiquity, the world would have been spared the Dark Ages and world history would have been completely different!
+Had this happened in antiquity, the world would have been spared the Dark Ages and world history completely different!